-- Amendments.
+Amendments.
 We may change or add to the provisions of th1s master agreement and any of the general terms and conditions by giving you 30 calendar days' prior notice.
 We may change or add to the terms and conditions for any individual service by giving you 10 calendar days' prior notice.
 We may change the Information In the Implementation/setup forms without giving you notice.
-If you continue touse a service after any of these changes or additions become effective (or you earlier confirm a service profile for an affected service), you are bound by those changes or additions.
+If you continue to use a service after any of these changes or additions become effective (or you earlier confirm a service profile for an affected service), you are bound by those changes or additions.
 If a change or addition Is required by applicable law, clearing house rules or funds transfer system rules, or if we believe that the change or addition Is necessary for the security or Integrity of the systems that we use In providing any services for you, we may give you notice of the change or addition promptly after we make It.
 In that case, you are bound by the change or addition unless you terminate your use of the relevant service(s) Immediately after you receive our notice.
-We may change or add to the terms of the software materials or the rules and regulations by following the procedures set forth in those documents. - 4.
-New Services.
-If we agree to provide a new service for you, we will create one or more service profiles reflecting certain Instructions you give us regarding your setup for that new service and send or otherwise make them available to you.
-You may not use that service until you have confirmed (in a manner acceptable to us) that those service profiles are correct, you have successfully completed any required testing or training for that service and we have completed our implementation of your setup for that service.
-If you attempt to use a new service without satisfying one or more of these conditions, we may refuse to provide that service but, If we do provide It you are bound by the terms of the agreement relating to that service (Including, without limitation, the general terms and conditions and the terms and conditions for that new service). - 5.
-Changes to Your Setup.
-If we agree to change your setup for a service In response to your Instructions and those Instructions are of the type reflected on a service profile. we will send or otherwise make one or more service profiles reflecting those Instructions available to you.
-That change will not take effect until you have confirmed (In a manner acceptable to us) that those service
+We may change or add to the terms of the software profiles are correct, you have successfully completed any required testing or training for the change and we have completed our Implementation of the change.
+In that regard, changes to your setup for a service reflected on a service profile will be Implemented either on an 'Incremental' basis or a users unless you specifically request that we delete one or more of them and that deletion Is reflected In a separate materials or the rules and regulations by following the procedures set forth in those documents.